waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Current Strategy & Tool Status
 - **Navigation in High-Encounter Areas:** Adopt a short-segment navigation strategy.
 Instead of plotting long routes, I will plan movements to the next immediate landmark or junction to minimize disruption from wild battles.
-- **`pathfinding_agent` Status:** FAILED TWICE.
-The agent provided paths that went directly through NPCs.
-I have refined its prompt to be more explicit about treating objects as impassable walls. **MUST re-test immediately on the Pewter City map.**
+- **`pathfinding_agent` Status:** SUCCESS!
+After refining the prompt to be more explicit about treating ALL objects (except Pikachu) as impassable walls, the agent successfully navigated around the NPC in Pewter City.
+This confirms the refinement was effective.
+The tool is now considered reliable for intra-map pathfinding.
 - **`wkg_payload_generator_agent` Status:** Untested.
 The Route 2 -> Pewter City connection was already in the WKG.
 Will test at the next *new* map transition.

 # Agent Development Pipeline